 - Charge more premium for the added coverage

 - Charge a little more, but greatly limit the coverage and therefore their risk

-In this case, number 3 is the route many supplemental and less comprehensive short-term rental policies choose to take and many of these policies limit coverage for theft and damage by guests to as little as $2,500!
+In this case, number three is the route many supplemental and less comprehensive short-term rental policies choose to take, and many of these policies limit coverage for theft and damage by guests to as little as $2,500.

-At Proper Insurance, we take the way of number 2.
+At Proper Insurance, we take the second option.
 We have to charge more premium for the additional risk, BUT we offer full coverage up to the policy limit that you specify for the structure or contents.
-So if you have coverage for $50,000 worth of stuff, and a guest, whom you’ve entrusted the property to, pulls up in a U-haul and cleans you out, you would have replacement cost coverage up to your limit of $50,000.
+So if you have coverage for $50,000 worth of stuff, and a guest whom you’ve entrusted the property to pulls up in a U-haul and cleans you out, you would have replacement cost coverage up to your limit of $50,000.
 It’s just that simple.

 At Proper, we’ve found that clients who have the NoiseAware system installed see far fewer claims as a result, and because of this, we’re able to offer a premium credit to clients who have this device.

 Overtime Tip: Verify Your Short-Term Rental Insurance Today